 Parents are requested not to arrange family holidays or visits during term time.
 Applications for such visits will not be approved and will count as unauthorised absence, which could lead to a penalty notice being issued.
-If you wish to request a leave of absence during term time, please do this in writing and submit it to Mrs Harris, our Headteacher, to consider.
+If you wish to request a leave of absence during term time, please do this in writing and submit it to Mr White, our Headteacher, to consider.

 Punctuality is essential if your child is going to make the most of their learning.
 If your child is absent then you must telephone the Academy office by 8.35 am each day your child is absent.

 The law states that children should arrive at school on time, every day.
 For example if School doors open at 8.45am it is expected that pupils should be there ready to learn from the time when the first register is taken.
 A pupil who arrives late but before the register has closed will be marked as late; using the appropriate code (L).